El Brendel

-Elmer Goodfellow "El" Brendel /ˈɛl brɛnˈdɛl/ (March 25, 1890 - April 9, 1964) was an American vaudeville comedian turned movie star, best remembered for his dialect routine as a Swedish immigrant.
-His biggest role was as "Single-0" in the sci-fi musical Just Imagine (1930), produced by Fox Film Corporation.
+Elmer Goodfellow "El" Brendel /ˈɛl brɛnˈdɛl/ (March 25, 1890 - April 9, 1964) was an American vaudeville comedian turned movie star, notable for his dialect routine as a Swedish immigrant.
+His biggest role was as "Single-0" in the science fiction musical Just Imagine (1930), produced by Fox Film Corporation.
 His screen name was pronounced "El Bren-DEL".

 Early life

 He was born in Philadelphia, Pennsylvania.
 He attended the University of Pennsylvania.

 He entered vaudeville in 1913 as a German dialect comedian and married his vaudeville partner.
 Due to anti-German sentiment brought about by the sinking of the RMS Lusitania, Brendel developed a new character, one he would portray on stage and in films for the rest of his career: a good-natured, simple Swede, often called "Oley", "Ole" or "Ollie".

 During the 1910s and early 1920s, he appeared with his wife, vaudeville star Flo Bert, doing a married-couple routine.
 It was during this period that he coined his trademark lines, "Yee vizz!" and "Yumpin' yiminy!"
 He made his first stage appearance in 1921.
 He appeared in Cinderella on Broadway, Spice of 1922, Passing Show, and New York Whirl.